xumi1993/seispy-doc.post/source/usage/pickrf.md

 ### Operations
 Directly click PRFs on the interface to set up them to 'poor' PRFs.
-The PRFs would turn gray when you click a PRF.
-If you click again, it will be restored to a 'good' PRF.
+The PRFs will turn gray when you click a PRF.
+If you click again, it will restored to a 'good' PRF.

 ![](/_static/click.png)